Paraíso (2025 film)

-Reception
+Festival Reception

-The film premiered to a sold out theater at the IndieLisboa festival in Lisbon, Portugal on May 4th 2025 and was immediately shown again at Culturgest – Fundação Caixa Geral de Depósitos on May 10th to another sold out house.
-In late October 2025, Paraíso began showing in mainstream Portuguese theaters, with a release on Netflix on the horizon.
+The film premiered to a sold out theater at the IndieLisboa festival in Lisbon, Portugal on May 4, 2025, and was immediately shown again at Culturgest – Fundação Caixa Geral de Depósitos on May 10 to another sold-out house.

+In October 2025, Paraíso was included in the official selection of the Melkweg festival in Amsterdam.

+In November 2025, Paraiso was screened at the Caminhos do Cinema Português film festival in Coimbra.
+There it received two awards; "Best Documentary" and the "FILMin Audience Choice Award."

+On May 28th 2026 Paraíso screened at Rio Cinema, Dalston in East London as part of the 2026 Doc'n Roll Film Festival.

 Journalist Jorge Mourinho of the Portuguese newspaper Público, who gave the project a three star rating, says of the film, In relation to the wave of Portuguese documentaries that have premiered in 2025, Paraíso presents several unique features that make it stand out.
 First: it arrives in theaters without significant delay, having premiered in May at IndieLisboa.
 Second: it enters the commercial circuit with a capital gain of sympathy, given an enthusiastic reaction from the public that—a rare occurrence—demanded the scheduling of additional screenings at the festival.
 Most importantly: the pioneering role that Daniel Mota's film plays in illuminating the Portuguese nights of the 1990s in electronic dance music, the party culture that came to be known as raves, and which even had global success in "So Get Up" by Underground Sound of Lisbon and Ithaka.
 Paraíso is a dive into a scene that may have gone unnoticed by more conventional audiences, but which, before the discovery of Portugal by "digital nomads", had already elevated our country to an enviable reputation within the global community of DJs and partygoers—at one point it was said that we would be "the next Ibiza".
 We didn't quite get there, but we came close.

-UK writer Joe Delon of the youth culture website called Buttondown says, The film tells the story behind the infamous phrase “Underground house music from a paradise called Portugal”.
-Like many places across Europe, Portugal had a dance music boom in the 90s that saw the biggest international names playing in the most provincial of towns almost every weekend, followed by a precipitous fall in the 2000s.
-But among other things Paraíso makes a case for Portugal’s unique influence on a particular strain of early-to-mid 90s dance music — what Danny Tenaglia describes in his interview as “not techno, not house, I don’t want to say trance, but something that put you in a trance-like state” — as a result of rave exchange between Portuguese and American DJs and promoters.
+UK writer Joe Delon, of the youth-culture website Buttondown wrote that the film tells the story behind the phrase “Underground house music from a paradise called Portugal”, examining portugal's electronic dance music scene during the 1990s and its subsequent decline in the 2000s.
+Delon also discussed the influence of exchanges between Portuguese and American DJs and promoters on the development of the scene, citing DannyTenaglia's description of the music as "not techno, not house" or trance, but something that created a "trance-like state".

+Mainstream Showings and Streaming

+In late October 2025, Paraíso began showing in mainstream Portuguese theaters and was released on the European streaming channel Filmin on September 17th, 2026..